mattrosenblatt7/leakage_neuroimaging/README.md

 # Software requirements

 This code requires Python 3.
-While it may work with various versions of Python and the following packages, the code was specifically developed and tested with Python 3.11.3 and the following packages:
+While it may work with various versions of Python and the following packages, the code was specifically developed and tested with Linux verison 8.8, Python 3.11.3, and the following packages:

 * mat73 0.60
 * matplotlib 3.8.0